 One packet, or a scant 1 tablespoon of active dry yeast is plenty to leaven this whole recipe.
 You could use even less, a la Lahey, if you are using loose yeast.
-Bulk dry yeast keeps for years in the freezer, but if it’s been awhile, best to proof it to make sure it’s viable.
+Bulk dry yeast keeps for years in the freezer, but if it’s been awhile, to proof it to make sure it’s viable.

 In the fall of 2013, my friend Steve from Taborgrass gave me some sourdough starter, and I have adapted the bread recipe to use that.
 Every time I open the container from my fridge, I think “happy, happy, happy!”
 If it sits for quite awhile, a gray layer of liquid forms on top that is mostly alcohol.
 I usually mix most of it back into the starter, then lift out about 1 cup to add to my ingredients for the bread.
-I replace that starter with 1 cup flour and 3/4 cup filtered water.
+I feed the remaining starter with 1 cup flour and 3/4 cup filtered water.

-To compensate for the liquid in the starter, I reduce the amount of water in the recipe to about 2-1/2 cups.
+To compensate for the liquid in the starter, I reduce the amount of water in the recipe to about 2 cups.

 The amount of salt, 1-1/2 tablespoons, may seem like a lot, and you could use as little as 1 tablespoon.
 However, the bread really tastes better with the larger amount of salt.